LucasDelfino92/morrowindsharp/setup.md

 This is an additional, beta patch for MGE XE that reduces light seams.

-- Extract the contents of the file, and move all files **minus the Data Files folder** into your Morrowind root directory, overwriting when prompted.
+- Extract the contents of the file, and paste the **d3d8.dll** into your Morrowind root directory, overwriting when prompted.
+You don't need the other files.
-- Make a zip file out of the remaining **Data Files** folder and rename the .zip to **MGE XE PPL Beta Data Files**.

 ### INSTALLING SHADERS